 Do You Know What Stops Sales Managers from Coaching?

-If you are responsible for the performance of your sales team, you must first identify what stops sales managers from coaching.
-Then you can systematically remove the big obstacles stopping them from acting as effective coaches.
+If you are a sales leader responsible for the performance of your sales team, you must first identify what stops sales managers from coaching.
+Then you can systematically remove the big obstacles stopping sales managers from acting as effective sales coaches.

 Why Sales Coaching Matters